The Shape of Punk to Comp

 “For years after I did these comps, I would run into bands who had broken up and would always get these comments like, ‘Thank you so much.
 When we would go out and tour, no one would know anything.
 Then all of a sudden we’d go into the song from your sampler and the crowd would go crazy,’” says Ross.

 “Every band had a hit song and every band now has a song that they can never not play,” Burkett laughs.
 “Not many people bought the Diesel Boy album but everybody knew the ‘pants are falling down’ song.
 They sold 20,000 records but that comp probably sold 600,000 or 700,000 copies, so more people knew that one song.”

-Fat Wreck Chords released the Rock Against Bush series, which, in conjunction with the website Punkvoter, aimed at registering young voters and rallying support against the re-election of President George W. Bush.
+Fat Wreck Chords released the Rock Against Bush series, which, in conjunction with the website Punkvoter, aimed to register young voters and rally support against the re-election of President George W. Bush.
 The two-volume series featured many previously unreleased songs from dozens of artists.

 “I got a fucking original, unreleased great Green Day song, I got an unreleased Foo Fighters song, I got all kinds of shit on those things.
 I just called everyone I knew who was famous in a band,” says Burkett.
 “I didn't have to twist any arms.
 There were two bands that said no and everyone else was down.
 That was Blink and the Vandals.
 Tom [DeLonge] was a Republican and he didn't want to do it.”